Emergency room physicians are trying

 The ER does lots of

 imaging.
-One in 3 patients who go to the emergency room
+One in 3 patients who visit the emergency room

 for back pain (as opposed to 1 in 4 who go to a primary care physician) has imaging ordered: